fc-io/working-with-alvis-from-ki/README.md

-# Working with Alvis for researchers at the Karolinska Institute.
+# Working with Alvis (and other NAISS affiliated supercomputers) for researchers at the Karolinska Institute.

 Hopefully, helpful info for budding AI researchers at KI.